karl-zylinski/odin-c-bindgen/README.md

 // clang will look into this path in search for included headers. clang_include_paths = [
 	// "include"
 ]

+// Put the names of macros to remove in here.
+This is useful for removing
+// macros that were converted into invalid Odin constants. remove_macros = [
+	// "SOME_BROKEN_MACRO"
+]

 // Writes the clang JSON ast dump for debug inspection (in output folder)